ycm-core/YouCompleteMe/README.md

 NOTE: Causes re-parsing of the current translation unit.

 NOTE: After applying a fix-it, the diagnostics UI is not immediately updated.
-This is due to a technical restriction in vim, and moving the cursor, or issuing the the `:YcmForceCompileAndDiagnostics` command will refresh the diagnostics.
+This is due to a technical restriction in Vim.
+Moving the cursor, or issuing the `:YcmForceCompileAndDiagnostics` command will refresh the diagnostics.
 Repeated invocations of the `FixIt` command on a given line, however, _do_ apply all diagnostics as expected without requiring refreshing of the diagnostics UI.
 This is particularly useful where there are multiple diagnostics on one line, or